miso-lims/miso-lims/docs/_posts/2016-01-12-kit-tracking.md

 ---

 These pages represent the documentation that UEA intern Michal Zak produced during his developer work placement at TGAC.

-Github branch:
+*Please note that this functionality is not yet part of MISO.
+It only exists on the following (outdated) GitHub branch:*

 [https://github.com/TGAC/miso-lims/tree/kitDevelopNewDB](https://github.com/TGAC/miso-lims/tree/kitDevelopNewDB)